iCodeWalker/three-js-physics/readme.md

     We create the "ContactMaterial" and add it to the world with addContactMaterial(...)

     After this we need to associate the materials with the bodies

+12. Simplified ContactMaterial
+    simplify everything and replace the two "Materials" by the default one

+13. We can also set our material as the deafult one with the deafultContactMaterial property on the World. world.defaultContactMaterial = defaultMaterial